nosos-kindynos/Computation/README.md

             for i from 1 to (total number of paths) :

-                combinations = all i path combinations of paths intersection = summation of the products of transfer chance of all distinct edges
+                combinations = all i path combinations of paths intersection = summation of the products of mapped values of all distinct edges from risk_mapping

                 if i is odd
                     add intersection to risk